Stephen M. Coan: Education

-Coan was born in Boston and earned his bachelor's degree from Brandeis University and both a masters in management and doctorate in social policy from the Heller Graduate School at Brandeis.
+Dr. Coan was born in Boston.
+He earned Bachelor of Arts degrees in history and philosophy from Brandeis University, a master's degree in Management of Human Services from Brandeis' Heller School for Social Policy and Management, and a Doctor of Philosophy degree in Youth Development and Education Partnerships, also from the Heller School.
 His doctoral dissertation examined the impact of public-private partnerships in improving educational outcomes during the desegregation of the Boston Public Schools.